eoinok/phpTeamClass/README.md

 ![A UML description of a Team class with a getGoalAverage function](./TeamUMLwithGoalAverage.jpg)

 The goal average should merely return the average number of goals scored so far this season.
 This is the total number of goals divided by the total number of games.
 Bear in mind that these figures are available as attributes of the class but to access them you must use $this together with the arrow operator.
+To test Part 2 type ***php testPart2.php*** into the command line, if your code is correct you should get a goal average of 2.

 # Part 3